-We are delighted to open registration for the 2017 Western Charlotte Mason National Education Conference, which will be held at University of Redlands, Redlands, CA, and which is about an hour and a half east of Los Angeles, CA. This will be our second western conference and we look forward to building a long tradition of Charlotte Mason conferences for the west as we have for the east.
+We are delighted to open registration for the 2018 National Charlotte Mason Education Western Conference, which will be held at the University of Redlands in Redlands, California, which is about an hour and a half east of Los Angeles.
+This will be our third conference near the west coast and we look forward to building a tradition of Charlotte Mason conferences in the west as we have done in the east.

-Fortunately this year Amber Vanderpol and others have arranged a number of teen activities for the conference.
-We will not have a separate teen conference, but a few activities for teens and the remainder of their time they will be involved in the regular conference.
-These Charlotte Mason educated teens will also share with you some of their handwork, science knowledge and more.
-We welcome these young people to our conference.
+TEEN ACTIVITIES: Jenny Elias is spearheading teen activities for the conference this year.
+We will not have a separate teen conference, but there will be a few activities for teens.
+The remainder of the time they will be involved in the regular conference.
+These Charlotte Mason-educated teens will also share with you some of their handwork, science knowledge and more.
+We welcome these young people to our conference!

-As always, if you have any questions about registering for this year’s conference, please email us at email@example.com.
+To register go to our website at www.charlottemasoninstitute.com.
+We are only accepting payment through Paypal.
+If you have any questions about registering online for this year’s conference, please email us at email@example.com.

 Charlotte Mason Institute